openebs-archive/openebs-docs/docs/prerequisites.md

 devops@Azure:~$
 ```

-**Note:** Install and configure iSCSI in all the Kubernetes cluster nodes by following the above procedure.
+**Note**: Install and configure iSCSI in all the Kubernetes cluster nodes by following the above procedure.

 <!-- Hotjar Tracking Code for https://docs.openebs.io -->
 <script>